Convert anything, at global scale.

 Why convert NanoMD to ICO?

-Convert to ICO when preparing Windows application icons, installer assets, or other desktop-interface graphics that require native icon packaging.
+Choose ICO as target when preparing Windows application icons, installer assets, or other desktop-interface graphics that require native icon packaging.

 What changes when converting NanoMD to ICO?